AshleyDawson/SimplePagination/README.md

 * Pagination model

 The **Paginator** service performs the pagination algorithm, generating the page range and item collection slices.
-When it's done it will return a **Pagination** model filled with the item collection slice and meta information.
+When it's done it will return a **Pagination** object filled with the item collection slice and metadata.

 The two main operations the **Paginator** service will perform on your collection (or data set) are denoted by two callback methods passed to the **Paginator** service.
 The first one is the **Item total callback**.
 This callback is